microsoft/fast/packages/web-components/fast-components/src/radio-group/radio-group.spec.md

 *Slots:*
 - default slot for radio items

-*Events*
-- `change` - raise the change event for external parties to be informed of the selected value change.
+- label - provide a label for the radio group

 ### Anatomy and Appearance
 *Parts:*